-Over the course of the 40 years since it began as Awareness Express in 1982, West Sound Treatment Center has seen many changes.
-When it was located across the street from the County Courthouse in Port Orchard, Awareness Express was also near the county coroner’s office where George R. Fuller worked.
-Because he had two sons who suffered from substance use disorders, Mr. Fuller was already an advocate for the recovery community, and he was a firm believer in the treatment that the organization provided.
+Over the 40 years since it began as Awareness Express in 1982, West Sound Treatment Center has seen many changes.
+When WSTC was located across the street from the County Courthouse in Port Orchard, Awareness Express was also near the county coroner’s office where George R. Fuller worked.
+Because two of his sons struggled with substance use disorders, Mr. Fuller was already an advocate for the recovery community.
+He was also a firm believer in the treatment that the organization provided.

-And when a financial crisis brought the organization almost to the point of closing its doors forever, Mr. Fuller stepped in.
-He didn’t have the kind of resources himself that it would take for resuscitation of an organization of that size, but as a leader, he knew how to find them.
+Then when a financial crisis brought WSTC almost to the point of closing its doors forever, Mr. Fuller stepped in.
+Although he didn’t have the kind of resources himself that it would take for resuscitation of an organization of that size, as a leader, he knew how to find them.
 He went to the County Commissioners to request some “seed money” to keep things afloat.
 He also went to the Rotary Club.
 As a Rotarian, he knew a number of people who he believed would join him in saving the treatment center.

 Rotary clubs exist to serve their communities and build friendships.
 So, it was no accident that Mr. Fuller approached his fellow members with the question, “What are you doing for your community?”
 Three Rotarians joined him in his quest to keep the organization from closing.
 They went to the bank and put their personal credit on the line to get a loan that, along with new leadership, revived the organization.